medavox/distribackup/docs/report/report.md

 The main competitors to to this software are Bit-Torrent Sync and DropBox, due to the similarity of their technology compared to this project.
 Although the primary intended use of this software is for backup, these technological similarities along with the popularity of DropBox will mean they will offer direct competition.

-* Is the system user-friendly?
-* Is the system cross-platform?
-    * HOW cross platform?
-(Linux, Windows, Android...)
-* Is the system resistant to attack?
-    * random peers going down
-    * Publisher impersonation/spoofing
-    * archive status misinformation
 * How well does the system cope with sudden changes in network topology?
 * How efficient is it? (bandwidth usage, processor & memory usage)
 * completeness of the API